- Home

 For example, you could leave out water and meat-based cat and dog food for hedgehogs.
 From dusk is best – just remember to cover or remove the leftovers in the morning to prevent maggots.
 You could also provide hedgehogs with a house to nest in.
 The Gardeners’ World website has tips on how to make your own hedgehog house, or you can buy one on Amazon.

-Common gardening advice for February is also to turn your compost heap to get air into the pile, which is thought to boost populations of microorganisms and encourage faster decomposition.
-But if you want to help out frogs, insects, and small mammals who may be hibernating in your compost, you could avoid turning it until April when the weather’s warmer.
+Common gardening advice for February is to turn your compost heap to get air into the pile, which is thought to boost populations of microorganisms and encourage faster decomposition.
+But if you want to help out frogs, insects, and small mammals who may be hibernating in your compost, avoid turning it until April, when the weather’s warmer.

 Final thoughts…

-We hope that you’ve found this list of gardening jobs for February helpful.
-For more gardening tips and advice, why not check out the gardening section of our website?
+We hope you’ve found this list of gardening jobs for February helpful.
+For more gardening tips and advice, why not check out our gardening section?